How do I read my prescription?

 The first terms you should see on your prescription are OD and OS.
 These are abbreviations for the Latin terms oculus dexter and oculus sinister, which mean right eye and left eye, respectively.

-If your OD or OS prescription is a negative power (i.e. -4.00), this means you are farsighted and can see objects far away but not close up.
-If your OD or OS prescription is a positive power (i.e. +4.00), this means you are nearsighted and can see objects close up but not far away.
+If your OD or OS prescription is a positive power (i.e. +4.00), this means you are farsighted and can see objects far away but not close up.
+If your OD or OS prescription is a positive negative (i.e. -4.00), this means you are nearsighted and can see objects close up but not far away.
 The larger the number, the stronger your prescription power is.

 Some people have identical OD and OS powers while other people can have different powers for each eye.
 These eye conditions are extremely common.